danielenapo/AI_unibo/Obsidian Uni/ML4CV/Metric learning/CLIP.md

+Stands for _Contrastive Language-Image Pre-training_, from OpenAI.
 _Metric learning can be used to extend classification to open-world problems, doing **zero-shot classification**, i.e. perform well on a test dataset without having access to its training set at train time._
 The most effective way is using **natural language supervision** using [[Natural Language Processing]] techniques to pair image and text embeddings.
-It's much easier to scale natural language supervision compare to crowd-sourced labeling sing it doesn't require one-hot encoded annotations.
+It's much easier to scale natural language supervision compare to crowd-sourced labeling since it doesn't require one-hot encoded annotations.

-## CLIP
-Stands for _Contrastive Language-Image Pre-training_, from OpenAI.

 ### WIT dataset
 They also introduced the **WebImageText (WIT) dataset**, using 400M pairs of images with their captions, (from the ALT property of their HTML tags).